2018 4 Series Gran Coupe

 In its most efficient configuration, with a four-cylinder engine and an automatic transmission, the Gran Coupe returns 24 mpg in the city, 34 mpg on the highway, and 27 in a combined cycle.

-The 430i comes standard with a multi-function steering wheel, SensaTec upholstery, 18-inch alloy wheels wrapped by run-flat tires, a universal garage door opener, a moon roof, auto-dimming mirrors, rain-sensing wipers, automatic LED headlights, LED fog lights, automatic climate control, and Bluetooth connectivity.
+The 430i comes standard with a multi-function steering wheel, navigation, SensaTec upholstery, 18-inch alloy wheels wrapped by run-flat tires, a universal garage door opener, a moon roof, auto-dimming mirrors, rain-sensing wipers, automatic LED headlights, LED fog lights, automatic climate control, and Bluetooth connectivity.

 The 440i adds, in addition to the bigger engine, a Nappa leather-upholstered steering wheel, keyless entry, and a surround-sound system.